luyangaus/MyMovies/README.md

 ###Build and Test
-    1.Use Visual Studio or other IDE to build the projects 2.Tax Api file path can be found in appsettings.json 3.Test project(s) is under tests folder using Xunit.
+    1.Use Visual Studio or other IDE to build the projects 2.Api file path can be found in appsettings.json 3.Test project(s) is under tests folder using Xunit.
 Tests can be run with Visual Studio or other IDE.

 ###Source Data